Choy050823/Choy050823/README.md

 ### Hi there 👋

 I'm Choy Min Han, a Year 2 Computer Science student at the National University of Singapore (NUS), passionate about building scalable backend systems and leveraging AI in practical applications.
-My skills span from designing robust microservices and distributed systems to optimising performance and managing cloud infrastructure.
+My skills span from software engineering, cloud infrastructure and embedded systems.
 I'm actively seeking opportunities to contribute to impactful projects in a professional environment.

 # 💫 About Me:
-🔭 I’m currently working on Building Full Stack Software Applications that combines Agentic AI<br>🌱 I’m currently learning System Design and Distributed Systems<br>👯 I’m looking to collaborate on any projects possible that is related to software and hardware!<br>💬 Ask me about my learning journey in learning tech<br>⚡ Fun fact: The programming languages that I knew is more than the languages that I learnt
+🔭 I’m currently working on Building Full Stack Software Applications that leverages Agentic AI<br>🌱 I’m currently learning System Design and Mircroservice Architecture in Distributed Systems<br>👯 I’m looking to collaborate on any projects possible that is related to software and hardware!<br>💬 Ask me about my learning journey in learning tech<br>⚡ Fun fact: The programming languages that I knew is more than the languages that I learnt!

 ### 🌐 Socials: